borntofrappe/fullstack-d3/README.md

   const y = yScale(yAccessor(d)) + margin.top;
   ```

-- with the `transform` property, the tooltip is translated to the prescribed `x` and `y` coordinates
+- with the `transform` property, then, the tooltip is translated to the rightful `x` and `y` coordinate

   ```js
   tooltip.style("transform", `translate(${x}px, ${y}px)`);